wrapperband/FeathercoinWalletGuide/README.md

 ### Feathercoin API

-The Feathercoin API is a set of function calls you can make to the Feathercoin server to return the status of various parameters, such as difficult, block height
+The Feathercoin API is a set of function calls you can make to the Feathercoin server to return the status of various parameters, such as difficult, block height.

 https://www.feathercoin.com/feathercoin-api/